eBay

 • You must begin the claim process within 45 days

-Whether or not the buyer eventually pays, if you feel as though you've had a bad experience with a buyer, always feel free to leave negative feedback in order to fully inform other eBay members (and the person's future trading partners).
+Whether or not the buyer eventually pays, if you feel as though you've had a bad experience with a buyer, always feel free to leave negative feedback to fully inform other eBay members (and the person's future trading partners).

 For Buyers Waiting on Sellers